6PM - 8PM // Virtial Meeting

 What steps should I take to help prevent COVID-19?

 Members of the public are urged to go out less and reduce social activities such as group meals or other gatherings and maintain appropriate social distance with other people as much as possible.
+When in places where social distancing is difficult or impossible, wearing a mask is one of the most effective ways to stop the spread of COVID-19.

 Maintaining strict personal and environmental hygiene is key to personal protection against infection and prevention of the spread of the disease in the community: